Bullying and violence at work

-Everyone has the right to feel safe at work without the risk of getting injured.
-You should never be threatened, harassed or bullied at work.
+Everyone has the right to feel safe at work.
+This means you should never feel harassed, insulted, intimidated, threatened, or afraid of being hurt when you’re at work.

-If you’re the victim of workplace violence or crime, there’s help available.
+If you’re the victim of workplace violence or bullying, there’s help available.

 What is workplace bullying?